Mountain View Fire Lawsuit

-Nadrich & Cohen is actively retaining Mountain View Fire victims.
+Nadrich & Cohen Accident Injury Lawyers is actively retaining Mountain View Fire victims.
 We believe that Liberty Utilities power lines caused the fire, and we are the experts at holding utilities accountable for starting fires.
-We are currently helping thousands of California fire victims obtain financial recoveries from utility companies with regards to fires like the Camp Fire, Zogg Fire and Glass Fire.
+We are currently helping thousands of California fire victims obtain financial recoveries from utility companies with regards to fires like the Dixie Fire, Fly Fire, and Zogg Fire.

 Call us now at 800-718-4658 for a free consultation.
 You may be eligible for financial compensation if you suffered damaged property, destroyed property and/or injuries from the Mountain View Fire.
 Our services will cost you nothing until and unless we obtain a recovery for you.